jasminediaconu/GoGreen/doc/sprint4/issue-distribution3.md

 * Following list, show only the people you follow, show their CO2 reduction, if already followed, unfollow button shows up
 * Use Wout's function to populate the leaderboard.
 * Dropdown menu with countries
+* ​Follow and compare CO2 to other people

 ## Mixed Tasks (Gino):
 * Remember me functionality